solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ## Touch-Typing Takeaways

 The measures are clear.
 We can make an early conclusion.
 For me, there isn't a benefit in speed or error rate using touch-typing.
 But all is not lost.
+If I continue to practice, I will improve.
 Here are important takeaways.

 ### It Feels Really Good